ury-erp/ury/SETUP.md

 **Step 9 :**

 - [Create POS Profile](https://docs.erpnext.com/docs/user/manual/en/pos-profile) in ERPNext
 - Addition fields
 	- **Restaurant** : Select Restaurant in which POS Profile belong.
 	- **Branch** :  The branch will be auto-fetched when selecting the restaurant.
 	- **Printer Settings** : Choose a network printer.
 	- **QZ Print** :  Check this box to enable QZ printing.
 	- **QZ Host** :Enter the Network IP for QZ printing.
+	- **Captain Transfer Role Permissions** : Role added to this field have permission for `Captain Transfer`.
+Also user having this role have access to all table.

 **Step 10 :**